wrapl/minilang/docs/library/map.rst

 :mini:`type map::order < enum`
    * :mini:`map::order::Insert` |harr| default ordering; inserted pairs are put at end,  no reordering on access.
    * :mini:`map::order::Ascending` |harr| inserted pairs are kept in ascending key order,  no reordering on access.
-   * :mini:`map::order::Ascending` |harr| inserted pairs are kept in descending key order,  no reordering on access.
+   * :mini:`map::order::Descending` |harr| inserted pairs are kept in descending key order,  no reordering on access.
    * :mini:`map::order::MRU` |harr| inserted pairs are put at start,  accessed pairs are moved to start.
    * :mini:`map::order::LRU` |harr| inserted pairs are put at end,  accessed pairs are moved to end.